-Fintech Solutions Across the Network
+Fintech Innovations and Solutions Across the Network

 In 2018, mobile banking accounted for 13 percent of all transactions across the FINCA Impact Finance network.

 In areas without a physical branch presence, banking agents help to extend the reach of responsible financial services.
 A banking agent is a local merchant contracted to process clients’ financial transactions.
 An agent could be the owner of the local hardware store, grocery stand or corner shop.
-Each agent is equipped with a point-of-sale (POS) terminal that connects to the subsidiary banking network and client accounts.
+Each agent uses a point-of-sale (POS) terminal that connects to the subsidiary banking network and client accounts.
 When a client visits a banking agent, he or she may pay bills, make deposits, withdraw or transfer funds, view account balances or conduct other transactions.
 FINCA’s agency banking began in DR Congo in 2012.
 By the end of 2018, FINCA DR Congo had a network of more than 1,000 agents that process over 80 percent of its clients’ financial transactions.
 Also in Africa, a partnership between FINCA Zambia, Comic Relief and Jersey Overseas Aid is set to transform agency banking to reach the rural poor.

 Banking agents processed nearly 30 percent of FINCA clients’ transactions in 2018.

 Banking agents utilize POS terminals equipped with biometric recognition, or fingerprint scans.
 This technology allows clients to access their FINCA accounts safely and securely.
 It also gives them security and control over their finances without worry about identity theft.

 For the 1.7 billion unbanked adults around the world, the lack of formal borrowing history hinders their ability to access capital to grow small businesses.
 Alternative credit scoring methods are being tested in places like Guatemala, which may leverage psychometric or mobile data to accurately assess individuals’ credit worthiness with the goal of expanding financial inclusion.